 St Anne (Stanley) C of E Primary School, recognises that all matters relating to child protection are confidential.
-The Headteacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
-Guidance about sharing information can be found in the 2018 document "Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018.
+The Head Teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
+Guidance about sharing information can be found in the 2018 document "Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
 The school understands the need to keep child protection and safeguarding records securely.
-Paper records are kept in a locked filing cabinet and electronic records are password protected.
+Safeguarding records are stored securely on the school's CPOMs system.
+Any paper records are kept in a locked filing cabinet in the Deputy Head Teacher's office.